 The following is a review of David Ayer’s Suicide Squad.

 The DC Cinematic Universe needs a hit right now.
 Man of Steel was polarizing.
-Batman v Superman: Dawn of Justice was critically panned and that film needed an extended cut to fix some of the many problems there are with the film.
+Batman v Superman: Dawn of Justice was critically panned and it needed an extended cut to fix some of its many problems.
 Now, Warner Bros. and DC have released a film about bad guys teaming up to do ‘good.’
-It may be a bit of a risk, but they are going for a Guardians of the Galaxy-like surprise hit. (more…)
+It may be a bit of a risk, but they are going for a Guardians of the Galaxy-like surprise hit.
+Unfortunately, Suicide Squad doesn’t hold a candle to the aforementioned Marvel Studios hit.
+David Ayer’s film is an almost incoherent mess of a film.

 Actor Tom Hardy, perhaps best known for being Bane in The Dark Knight Rises, has reportedly decided to ‘drop out’ of David Ayer’s DC Cinematic Universe film Suicide Squad starring Jared Leto, Will Smith & Margot Robbie.